KrishnaYadati/IIT-H-FWC-Project/5G-NR-LDPC-Encoder/codes/README.md

 ## Compilation :

-To compile .c files in linux use "gcc -o filename.c filename"
+To compile .c files in linux use "gcc filename.c -o filename"

+## Execution :

+To execute .c files in linux use "./filename"